FME Flow: 2026.2

 - Add the Safe Software Helm repository:

-- Get the IP address of the Ingress Controller:
+- Get the external IP or hostname of the NGINX Ingress Controller:

 - Create a namespace in which to deploy.
 Run: